Sine'skwela

-Sine'skwela (lit. 'cine-school', a portmanteau of the Filipino words "sine" and "eskwela"), alternatively known as School on Air, is a Philippine television educational show by ABS-CBN and Studio 23.
+Sine'skwela (lit. 'movie-school', a portmanteau of the Filipino words "sine" and "eskwela"), alternatively known as School on Air, is a Philippine television educational show by ABS-CBN and Studio 23.
 It aired on ABS-CBN from June 6, 1994 to July 30, 2004.
 The show, moved to Studio 23 from 2007 to 2009 and returned to ABS-CBN from 2009 to 2010.
 The show aims to educate children about science.

 Some episodes of the show are available for streaming online on YouTube, via Knowledge Channel.

 Format

 Sine'skwela is a curriculum-based show, in line with the science classes of public elementary students from Grade 2 to 6 in the Philippines.
 The Department of Education mandated that the show will be used as a reference for school classes and be screened at least once a week.
 The episodes does not only focus on basic library research but also on conducted laboratory experiments and field investigations.